A day of adventure in Darwin City24-hour itinerary

-Big splash at the Darwin Waterfront
+Splash about at the Darwin Waterfront

 Surf’s up at the Darwin Wave Lagoon

 With your heart pumping, head over to the Wave Lagoon, Darwin’s man-made wave pool.
-Chill out on a sun lounge with an ice-cream from the kiosk or surf the waves on one of the boogie boards, water tubes or pool noodles on offer at the water’s edge.
+Chill out on a sun lounge with an ice cream from the kiosk or surf the waves on one of the boogie boards, water tubes or pool noodles on offer at the water’s edge.

-Come face to face with crocs
+Come face-to-face with crocs

 Located conveniently on Mitchell Street, Crocosaurus Cove offers insight into the aquatic creatures that can be found in the Top End, paying special tribute to the largest reptile in the world, the saltwater crocodile.

-Speed around Darwin Harbour
+Speed along Darwin Harbour